 - 1. Zero (0) Unclassified.
 Any loan which has not been assigned a classification. - 2.
 One (1) Excellent.
-Credit to premier customers having the highest credit rating based on an extremely strong financial condition, which compares favorably with industry standards (upper quartile of Risk Management Association ratios).
+Credit to premier customers having the highest credit rating based on an extremely strong financial condition, which compares favorably with industry standards (upper quartile of RMA ratios).
 Financial statements indicate a sound earnings and financial ratio trend for several years with satisfactory profit margins and excellent liquidity exhibited.
-Prime credits may also be borrowers with loans fully secured by highly liquid collateral such as traded stocks, bonds, certificates of deposit, savings account, etc. No credit or collateral exceptions exist and the loan adheres to the Bank's loan policy in every respect.
+Prime credits may also be borrowers with loans fully secured by highly liquid collateral such as traded stocks, bonds, certificates of deposit, savings account, etc. No credit or collateral exceptions exist, and the loan adheres to The Bank's loan policy in every respect.
 Financing alternatives would be readily available and would qualify for unsecured credit.
-This grade is summarized by high liquidity, minimum risk, strong ratios, and low handling costs. - 3.
+This rate is summarized by high liquidity, minimum risk, strong ratios, and low handling costs. - 3.
 Two (2) Good.
-Desirable loans of somewhat less stature than Grade 1, but with strong financial statements.
-Loan supported by financial statements containing strong balance sheets, generally with a leverage position less than 1.50, and a history of profitability.
+Desirable loans of somewhat less stature than rate 1, but with strong financial statements.
+Loan supported by financial statements containing strong balance sheets and a history of profitability.
 Probability of serious financial deterioration is unlikely.
 Possessing a sound repayment source (and a secondary source), which would allow repayment in a reasonable period of time.
-Individual loans backed by liquid personal assets, established history and unquestionable character. - 4.
-Three (3) Satisfactory.
-Satisfactory loans of average or slightly above average risk having some deficiency or vulnerability to changing economic conditions, but still fully collectible.
+Individual loans backed by liquid personal assets, established history and unquestionable character.

+4. Three (3) Satisfactory.
+Satisfactory loans of average or slightly above average risk - having some deficiency or vulnerability to changing economic conditions, but still fully collectible.
 Projects should normally demonstrate acceptable debt service coverage.
-Generally, customers should have a leverage position less than 2.00.
-May be some weakness but with offsetting features of other support readily available.
-Loans are meeting the terms of repayment.
+There may be some weakness but with offsetting features of other support readily available.
+Loans that are meeting the terms of repayment.

-Loans may be graded 3 when there is no recent information on which to base a current risk evaluation and the following conditions apply:
+Loans may be rated 3 when there is no recent information on which to base a current risk evaluation and the following conditions apply:

-At inception, the loan was properly underwritten and did not possess an unwarranted level of credit risk:
+At inception, the loan was properly underwritten and did not possess an unwarranted level of credit risk;